syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ### Creating the worker nodes

-On the VM instances that are assigned as the workers, we need to use the file `docker-compose-worker.yaml` to run the worker.
+On the VM instances that are assigned as the workers, we need to use the file `docker-compose-worker.yaml` in the folder `docker-compose/ray` to run the worker.
 Also make sure that `docker login` has been run on this machine, so that we have access to the registry containing the container.

 First we need to add the environment variable with the head node IP.
 Please create the file `.env` and add: